Back to Library

 61

-Defines Criminal Conspiracy as an agreement to do an illegal act or a legal act by illegal means.
+Defines and penalizes criminal conspiracy, which occurs when two or more persons agree to do an illegal act or a legal act by illegal means.

 62

-Punishment for attempting to commit offences punishable with imprisonment for life or other imprisonment.
+Attempts to commit offences punishable with imprisonment for life or other imprisonment

 63